wazo-platform/wazo-doc/source/api_sdk/rest_api/1.1/users.rst

 q
    List only users matching this filter.

-   The filter is done on the firstname, lastname, firstname + lastname and line number, and is case insensitive.
+   The filter is done on the firstname, lastname and firstname + lastname and is case insensitive.

    Example: ``q=john``